Skip to content

 Demantoid Garnet

 The demantoid garnet is the most expensive garnet due to its rarity.
-Typically, demantoid garnet stone color is a lighter green, often having hints of yellow or brown.
+Typically, the demantoid garnet stone colour is a lighter green, often having hints of yellow or brown.
 However, the pure green versions are the most highly coveted, making them the most valuable overall.

 Generally, the shade of green is a tad less vibrant than what you find with peridot.
 Some may describe it as minty.
 Others may consider it closer to spring green.
 When there’s more yellow, it can be closer to a delicate version of lime, while it may look a bit sage-toned if there are hints of brown.